-7 User Interaction
+6 User Interaction

-Because the window system is the primary mediator of user input, there are certain operations users perform that it must assure.
+Because the window system is the primary mediator of user input, there are certain operations users performed that it must assure.
 Most of these can be viewed as trusted path issues, and we will consider three here: title bars, window labeling, and pass phrase entry.

-7.1 The Title Bar
+6.1 The Title Bar